The Kuramoto model on the Sierpinski Gasket II: Twisted states: Introduction

 \section{Introduction}

-Self-similar sets, or fractals, feature prominently in problems of analysis, geometry, probability, and dynamical systems \cite{Falc-FracGeom, BishopPeres, BarSimSol}.
-Similarly, they appear in applied science across various contexts, including dendritic venation in leaves, signal processing (e.g., wavelet transforms), and antenna design \cite{du2013recognition,levy1995fractal,AlZabee2016}.
-There is empirical evidence of self-similarity in natural and technological networks \cite{Mandelbrot-Fractal-Geometry,ChoShi14}.
-Often, this is a by-product of a network’s hierarchical structure, as seen in the Internet and power grids, where smaller modules mirror the structure of the larger network \cite{DillKum02, HubAda99,wang2017fractal}.
-Other examples include dendritic trees of pyramidal neurons, metabolic pathways, and ecological networks, such as contact networks of infectious diseases \cite{batty1994fractal,FadGam15,SmiHar21}.
-While none of these examples exhibit self-similarity in the strict mathematical sense, the analysis of idealized mathematical models on fractals can provide insights into the implications of self-similarity observed in real-life networks.

 In this paper, we initiate the study of the Kuramoto model (KM) of coupled phase oscillators on self-similar networks.
-This model has been extensively studied in nonlinear science.
-In particular, it has been used for understanding the role of the network topology on emergent dynamics and synchronization.
-Similarly, we use the KM to explore how self-similar network organization influences network dynamics.
+This model has been extensively studied in nonlinear science \cite{Str00} and in statistical physics, where it is known under the name of $XY$-model \cite{CosSha2021}.
+In particular, it has been used for understanding the role of the network topology on emergent dynamics and synchronization \cite{CMM18}.
+In a similar vein, we use the KM to explore how self-similar network organization influences network dynamics.
+There is empirical evidence of self-similarity in natural and technological networks \cite{Mandelbrot-Fractal-Geometry}.
+Often, this is a by-product of a network’s hierarchical structure, as seen in the Internet, where smaller modules mirror the structure of the larger network \cite{DillKum02}.
+While self-similarity in real-life networks is not exact from a mathematical standpoint, the analysis of idealized models on fractals can offer insights into the implications of self-similarity observed in such networks.

 As a model of self-similar connectivity, we use a sequence of graphs approximating a fractal domain $K\subset\R^d$.
 To simplify presentation, we first focus on the case when $K$ is a Sierpinski Gasket (SG), a canonical example of a fractal set \cite{Kig01, Strich2006}.
 In Section~\ref{sec.pcf}, we will extend this analysis to the KM on graphs approximating a post-critically finite (p.c.f.) fractal.